christopherdebeer/Hub.js/README.md

 	myHub.set("lastname", "de Beer")

 Note that in the above oversimplified example, I defined what `fullname` was, what it required and what to do with the value.
 But `lastname` on which it depended was never defined until the very end.
 The Idea that is `Hub.js` is that *when* `lastname` is finally defined everything else will do as it should.

+Getters and Setters have two possible assignment syntaxes:

+	// The one used above ie "entity" & {options}

+	var options = {
+		requires: ["another.entity", "..."]
+		func: function(){
+			// ...
+		}
+	}

+	myHub.addGetter("entity", options)

+	// or if you dont have any options other than the function then you can do
+	// this is how my "Setter" functions are done in the example given earlier

+	myHub.addGetter("entity", function(){
+		// ...
+	})

 But...!!?
 =========